- We are specialists in any personality test design, or personality assessment design.

 The MBTI is a very popular alternative to these tests.
 The MBTI:

 - Uses four basic bipolar dimensions.

 - Classifies the person into one of 16 possible personality descriptions.

 Your job satisfaction depends upon how close this match is: your personal and your company’s organisational values.

 Our Personal Values Assessment is available online here.
 Read these questions.
 Then rate each values question from 1-5:

 |Strongly Disagree||Disagree||Neither agree nor disagree||Agree||Strongly Agree|

 Personal Values Test sample question 1 –Success at work is of high value to me.

-2 – My opinion is valued at work.
+2 – People value my opinion at work.

 3 – I value the amount of recognition I receive at work.